Dylan Cease

-Dylan Edward Cease (born December 28, 1995) is an American professional baseball pitcher for the Chicago White Sox of Major League Baseball (MLB).
-The Chicago Cubs selected him in the sixth round of the 2014 MLB draft.
-He made his MLB debut in 2019.
+Dylan Edward Cease (born December 28, 1995) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Chicago White Sox and San Diego Padres.

+The Chicago Cubs selected Cease in the sixth round of the 2014 MLB draft and traded him to the White Sox in 2017.
+He made his MLB debut with the White Sox in 2019 and played for them until 2023.
+Prior to the 2024 season, the White Sox traded Cease to the Padres, where he threw a no-hitter on July 25 against the Washington Nationals.

 Early life

 Cease was born in Milton, Georgia.
 His mother is Anne Cease, and his father, Jeff Cease, played high school football.
 His father's side of his family is Jewish.
-His paternal grandmother, Betty Cease, played professional baseball, and she and her husband Harold Cease are buried in Lakeside Memorial Park, a Jewish cemetery in Doral, Florida.
+His paternal grandmother, Betty Cease, played professional baseball.

 Amateur career

-Cease attended Milton High School ('14) in Milton.
+Cease attended Milton High School in Milton.
 Pitching for the school's baseball team, his fastball velocity averaged 91 to 95 mph, while peaking at 98 mph.
 In games in which he did not pitch, Cease played shortstop.
-In 2013, his junior year, he was 9–0 with an 0.81 ERA in 69.1 innings with 100 strikeouts, and Milton won the state championship in baseball.
+In 2013, his junior year, he was 9–0 with an 0.81 earned run average (ERA) in 69 1/3 innings pitched with 100 strikeouts, and Milton won the state championship in baseball.
 Cease also appeared in a second straight state championship series, but lost to Lambert High School.
-During the summer seasons, Cease competed for Team Elite out of Winder, Georgia, and excelled, earning him an invitation to the Perfect Game National Showcase and Perfect Game All-American Classic.
+During the summer seasons, Cease competed for Team Elite out of Winder, Georgia, and earned an invitation to the Perfect Game National Showcase and Perfect Game All-American Classic.
 Cease committed to attend Vanderbilt University on a college baseball scholarship to play for the Vanderbilt Commodores.

 In August 2013, prior to Cease's senior year at Milton, Jonathan Mayo of MLB.com considered Cease to be a potential first-round draft choice in the upcoming 2014 MLB draft.
 Cease left a game during his senior season, on March 3, 2014, due to elbow soreness, which was later diagnosed as a partial tear of the ulnar collateral ligament (UCL) of the elbow in his pitching arm.

 Professional career

 Chicago Cubs

-As a result of his injury, Cease fell in the draft, and the Chicago Cubs selected him in the sixth round of the 2014 draft.
+As a result of his injury, Cease fell in the draft, and the Chicago Cubs selected him in the sixth round.
 He signed with the Cubs, receiving a $1.5 million signing bonus, well above the $269,500 recommended at that slot.
 After he signed, he underwent Tommy John surgery to repair the UCL.